Annual Drinking Water Quality Report

 (This report contains very important information about your drinking water.
 Translate it, or speak to someone who understands it.)

+In 2023, MCMA received a prestigious award.
 In October, MCMA was awarded the Partnership for Safe Drinking Water Program’s Treatment Plant Optimization award.
 MCMA was recognized for efforts to produce high quality drinking water that exceeds regulatory requirements.
-This was the 15th consecutive year that MCMA has been given this prestigious award!
+This was the 16th consecutive year that MCMA has been given this award!
 MCMA is one of only sixteen treatment plants statewide to achieve this honor.

 A source water assessment report is available at the MCMA office.
 The report provides detailed information for potential sources of contamination.
 A summary of our water system’s susceptibility to potential sources of contamination follows: